leepeuker/docker-web-env/README.md

-# LAMP Docker environment
+# Docker environment for php web development
-This is a LAMP docker enviroment for handling one or multiple projects.
+This is a docker enviroment for php web development and handling one or multiple projects.

 ##### Containers
 - nginx